14 August 2017, 11:29 AM

 The image of Flamenco dancing, sounds of Catalan pop music, and people filling tapas bars surrounded by thousand year old Spanish Moorish buildings draws travelers to Seville.
 It is believed that flamenco originated in Seville, and the Museo del Baile Flamenco is a terrific destination where you can learn about the origins of flamenco and understand how integrated it is with the Spanish culture.

+For good reason, Seville is a must visit on your travels to Spain.
+Go deep and read our travel editor's latest recommended travel guide to Seville for more tips and ideas.
 From Seville, you are only 120 miles to Malaga and well worth the short drive to experience another magical Spanish city and Costa del Sol beaches.